Welcome to our Strider ST-4 review. The Strider ST-4 is the latest no-pedal balance bike offered by the popular U.S. based company, Strider.

 - Maintenance free features.
 With its foam tires and sealed cartridge bearings, no need to worry about punctured tires or grit getting into the bearings.

-In many situations, the same features that make it a good balance bike, are ones that also prevent it from becoming one of the best of all-time.
+In many situations, the same features that make the Strider ST-4 a good balance bike, are ones that also prevent it from becoming the best balance bike in the market.

-- The price makes it more expensive among its competitors.
+- The price makes the ST-4 the more expensive amongst its competitors.
 And if the parent needs to purchase parts and accessories separately – because the factory default parts are not ideal in their situation – more money is spent.